Karen6099/CSC1023-Database/README.md

 # CSC1023-Database
-Module I did in my first year of uni, moving thr files from uni's OneDrive to my github so it's safe :)
+Module I did in my first year of uni, moving the files from uni's OneDrive to my GitHub so it's safe :)